NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Spells/C/Corrosive Muck.md

     desc: "1 minute"
 abilities_mid:
   - name: ""
-    desc: "**Area** all squares in two 10-foot bursts.\n* * *\n\nYou create two puddles of acidic slime that hinders the movement of anyone who walks through it.
+    desc: "**Area** all squares in two 10-foot bursts.\n* * *\n\nYou create two puddles of acidic slime that hinders the movement of anyone who walks through them.
 The area of each pool becomes greater difficult terrain.
 Each round that a creature starts its turn in one of the pools or enters a pool during a move action it's using, it takes 8d6 acid damage with a basic Reflex save.
 A creature that critically fails its saving throw also takes 1d6 acid persistent.
 As normal, if a Large or larger creature starts its turn in both pools, it takes the damage only once.\n* * *\n\n**Heightened (+2)** Create an additional 10-foot burst."
 sourcebook: "_Pathfinder Player Core 2_"
 ```